phax/phive/README.md

 # News and noteworthy

+* v5.0.5 - work in progress
+    * Requires at least ph-commons 9.1.8
 * v5.0.4 - 2018-08-14
     * Added support for UBL 2.0 XSD validation
     * Added support for UBL 2.2 XSD validation
 * v5.0.3 - 2018-07-11
     * Updated EHF rules to 2018-02-20
 * v5.0.2 - 2018-06-26
     * Added EN 16931 validation artefacts version 1.1.0, deprecated the old 1.0.0 version
 * v5.0.1 - 2018-06-15
     * Fixed marking of OpenPEPPOL 3.5.0 artefatcs as "deprecated"
     * Added support for PEPPOL Billing BIS 3 document types
     * Added support for EN 16931 UBL CreditNote validation
 * v5.0.0 - 2018-06-01
     * Added Tieto TEAPPSXML support
     * Added Austrian ebInterface support
     * Simplified internal API backwards incompatible (removed all the bloat overhead where possible)
 * v4.0.5 - 2018-05-14
     * Support for OpenPEPPOL rules 3.3.0 was removed - too old
     * Updated to OpenPEPPOL 3.6.0 (Spring 2018) rules
 * v4.0.4 - 2018-02-22
     * Updated to EN 16931 rules 1.0.0
     * Added support for Dutch Energie eFactuur 1.0.0 (based on SimplerInvoicing 1.1)
     * Added support for Dutch Energie eFactuur 1.0.1 (based on SimplerInvoicing 1.1)
 * v4.0.3 - 2018-02-07
     * Added OIOUBL 2.0.2 support (new artefact `ph-bdve-oioubl`)
     * EN 16031 rules were updated
 * v4.0.2 - 2018-02-03
     * Added support for Dutch Energie eFactuur 2.0.0 (new artefact `ph-bdve-energieefactuur`) - based on SimplerInvoicing 1.2
     * Updated to ph-commons 9.0.1 (Locale specific XSD error messages)
     * Schematron error messages are more easily readable
     * EN 16031 rules were updated
     * CII validation was heavily improved
 * v4.0.1 - 2018-01-23
     * Added support for EHF document formats (new artefact `ph-bdve-ehf`) - based on https://vefa.difi.no/ehf/standard/
     * Added support to validate UBL documents only (without Schematron) (new artefact `ph-bdve-ubl`)
     * Added support to validate CII documents only (without Schematron) (new artefact `ph-bdve-cii`)
     * Extended API to support better cleanup
 * v4.0.0 - 2018-01-15
     * Updated to ph-commons 9.0.0
     * Updated to the latest official EN-16931 rules
     * Updated to the PEPPOL Autumn 2017 release (3.5.0)
 * v3.2.0 - 2017-07-27
     * Improved ClassLoader handling, so that each validation artefact has a defined class loader.
 * v3.1.4 - 2017-07-12
     * Fixed an error where warnings in Schematron validation lead to not evaluating the SVRL
 * v3.1.3 - 2017-06-07
     * Re-release because v3.1.2 had issues with Maven Central deployment
 * v3.1.2 - 2017-06-06
     * Fixed a problem with XSLT based validation when using anything different from a DOM Document as the validation source
 * v3.1.1 - 2017-06-01
     * Re-added SimplerInvoicing 1.1 rules
     * Enabled Schematron caching by default
     * Improved caching API
 * v3.1.0 - 2017-05-15
     * Added EN 16931 rules
     * Update to OpenPEPPOL 3.4.0 rules
     * Update to SimplerInvoicing 1.2 rules
     * Updated to ph-schematron 4.3.0
 * v3.0.0 - 2017-01-26
     * Is a complete rewrite with different structure etc.
     * Binds to ph-commons 8.6.x
     * Requires at least ph-schematron 4.2.1
 * v2.0.1 - 2016-09-12
     * Binds to ph-commons 8.5.x
 * v2.0.0 - 2016-08-22
     * Requires JDK 8

 # Usage notes

 Please ensure that your stack size is at least 1MB (for Saxon).
 Using the Oracle runtime, this can be achieved by passing `-Xss1m` on the command line.
 This only seems to be a problem when running 32bit Java.
 With 64bit Java, the default stack size of the Oracle JVM is already 1MB.

 # Maven usage

 Add the following to your `pom.xml` to use this artifact:
 ```xml
 <dependency>